-Silvio Canto, Jr. Tuesday, June 16, 2026 5:00 AM "Freedom is never more than one generation away from extinction.
+Silvio Canto, Jr. Sunday, August 16, 2026 11:30 PM "Freedom is never more than one generation away from extinction.
 We didn't pass it to our children in the bloodstream.
 It must be fought for, protected, and handed on for them to do the same, or one day we will spend our sunset years telling our children and our children's children what it was once like in the United States where men were free." - President Ronald Reagan

 X: Yes.
 But also, America's abundance of natural resources and history of fortuitous developments kinda seems like God shed His grace on thee.
 Capitalism and divine providence are like Reese's Peanut Butter Cups.